Google Analytics is a useful tool that can help you learn about your website. If you’re running a business that has a website.

 Acquisition tells you where your website traffic came from.
 In the Acquisition tab of Google Analytics, you can find out which marketing efforts –from SEO to PPC–generated the most traffic.
 If you’re interested in learning more about your traffic, you can find more detailed reports in the Acquisition tab, including:

-The behavior report tells you what your customers are doing once they’re on your website so you can understand the performance of your website content and blogs.
+The behaviour report tells you what your customers are doing once they’re on your website so you can understand the performance of your website content and blogs.
 In the Behavior tab of Google Analytics, you’ll see page views, unique page views, average time on page, and bounce rate.
-These metrics tell you all about the user behavior on your website.
+These metrics tell you all about the user behaviour on your website.

 Conversions